What it is and why it matters

-Two of the most widely adopted machine learning methods are supervised and unsupervised.
+Two of the most widely adopted machine learning methods are supervised learning and unsupervised learning.
 Most machine learning – about 70 percent – is supervised learning.
 Unsupervised learning accounts for 10 to 20 percent.
 Semi-supervised and reinforcement learning are two other technologies that are sometimes used.

 - Supervised learning algorithms are trained using labeled examples, such as an input where the desired output is known.
 For example, a piece of equipment could have data points labeled either “F” (failed) or “R” (runs).
 The learning algorithm receives a set of inputs along with the corresponding correct outputs, and the algorithm learns by comparing its actual output with correct outputs to find errors.
 It then modifies the model accordingly.
 Through methods like classification, regression, prediction and gradient boosting, supervised learning uses patterns to predict the values of the label on additional unlabeled data.
 Supervised learning is commonly used in applications where historical data predicts likely future events.
 For example, it can anticipate when credit card transactions are likely to be fraudulent or which insurance customer is likely to file a claim.

 - Unsupervised learning is used against data that has no historical labels.
 The system is not told the "right answer."
-The algorithm must figure out what's being shown.
+The algorithm must figure out what is being shown.
 The goal is to explore the data and find some structure within.
 Unsupervised learning works well on transactional data.
 For example, it can identify segments of customers with similar attributes who can then be treated similarly in marketing campaigns.
 Or it can find the main attributes that separate customer segments from each other.
 Popular techniques include self-organizing maps, nearest-neighbor mapping, k-means clustering and singular value decomposition.
 These algorithms are also used to segment text topics, recommend items and identify data outliers.